kolitoo/Philosopher-42/README.md

 ## Description

 I did this project in 4 steps:
-* Understand the subject
+- Understand the subject
-* Parsing & check arguments.
+- Parsing & check arguments.
-* Create & Use mutex/threads.
+- Create & Use mutex/threads.
+- Control time.
-* Check the death and the number of meals each philosopher ate.
+- Check the death and the number of meals each philosopher ate.

 ## Step 1: Understand the subject